eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 ###### REQUIREMENT 3 (conditional)

-A Wallet Unit SHALL disclose the presence of all stored attestations to the Digital Credential API framework, but SHALL NOT disclose the value of the attributes in these attestations. ​
+A Wallet Unit SHALL disclose the presence of all stored attestations and attributes to the Digital Credentials API framework, but SHALL NOT disclose the value of the attributes in these attestations.

-​Note: This restriction applies even if such disclosure would enhance the services provided by the operating system to the Wallet Unit, for example, attestation selection in the context of the Digital Credentials API.
+Note: This restriction applies even if such disclosure would enhance the services provided by the operating system to the Wallet Unit, for example, attestation selection in the context of the Digital Credentials API.

+###### REQUIREMENT 4 (conditional)
+A Relying Party's request MAY be processed by the browser for searching available attestations, for preventing fraud targeting the user, or for troubleshooting purposes.
+It SHOULD be processed by the browser for user security purposes.
+It SHALL NOT be processed by the browser for market analysis purposes (including as a secondary purpose) or the browser’s own purposes.

 #### 4.1.2 Requirements to be added (likely) to Topic 10/23

 ##### Conditional Requirements
-Providing that the expectations set in chapter 3 with respect to attestation issuance are met, the following
-High-Level Requirement will be added t(likely) to Topic 10/23:
+Providing that the expectations set in chapter 3 are met, the following High-Level Requirement will be added (likely) to Topic 10/23:

-###### REQUIREMENT 4  (conditional)
+###### REQUIREMENT 5  (conditional)
-Wallet Units and Relying Party Instances SHALL support the Digital Credentials API for attestation issuance.
+Wallet Units and Attestation Providers SHALL support the Digital Credentials API for attestation issuance.

 ### 4.2 High-Level Requirements to be changed